jmarshall23/DNF-IcedTech/README.md

 # DNF-IcedTech
 Duke Nukem Forever IcedTech Branch

 Welcome to the Duke Nukem Forever IcedTech Branch to compile simply open Visual Studio 2022 and do File->Open->Cmake and open the cmakelists file and run either DukeNukemForever.exe or DukeED.exe.

+Make sure to select x86-debug or x86-release.
+Compiling with x64 does not work yet.

 # New Features:
 <pre>